 Backed by our Royal Charter

-We are the only professional body able to offer Chartered Manager Status. if CMI is your EPA, you will be awarded Foundation Chartered Manager on completion of this Apprenticeship, which puts you on a development pathway to full Chartered Manager status
+We are the only professional body able to award Chartered Manager Status.
+On completion of your apprenticeship, you will be eligible to apply for for Foundation Chartered Manager, which puts you on a development pathway to full Chartered Manager status

 The apprenticeship delivers a professional pathway and the ongoing development of knowledge, skills and behaviours required by employers